ARTIST SUITES AT THE SOFITEL DARLING HARBOUR

-Tony Albert, Sarah Contos, Nadia Hernández and Louise Zhang have taken over the Sofitel Darling Harbour with a month long, site specific environment that encapsulates their personal tastes and artistic styles.
-The prestige suites are now open and are available for visitors make reservations.
+Tony Albert, Sarah Contos, Nadia Hernández and Louise Zhang took over the Sofitel Darling Harbour with a month long, site specific environment that encapsulated their personal tastes and artistic styles.

-The artists have created four site-specific installations throughout the Sofitel with immersive works in two Prestige Suites by Tony Albert and Louise Zhang and a Junior Suite by Sarah Contos on the hotel’s 29th floor, as well as its top-floor executive lounge, Club Millesime with works by Nadia Hernández.
-The suites are available for bookings until October and feature wall works, sculptures and personal objects encapsulating the artists' creative visions, inspirations and personalities.
+The artists created four site-specific installations throughout the Sofitel with immersive works in two Prestige Suites by Tony Albert and Louise Zhang and a Junior Suite by Sarah Contos on the hotel’s 29th floor, as well as its top-floor executive lounge, Club Millesime with works by Nadia Hernández.

 Nadia Hernández, whose works are being shown in the hotel’s top-floor executive lounge, is a young Sydney artist, originally from Mérida, Venezuela.
 Articulated through textiles, paper constructions, painting, music, installations, sculptures and murals, her artistic practice is informed specifically by the current political climate of her home country and her diasporic experience as a Venezuelan woman living abroad.
 She holds a Bachelor of Fine Arts from the Queensland University of Technology, has partaken in both solo and group exhibitions across Australia and was selected as the official artist for City of Sydney’s NYE 2017.